PoisotLab/ms_ncbitaxonomy_softwarenote/README.md

-method has additional arguments to perform fuzzy matching in order to catch possible typos (`taxon("Boops bops"; strict=false)`), to perform a lowercase search (useful when alphanumeric codes are part of the taxon name, like for some viruses), and to restrict the the search to a specific taxonomic rank.
+method has additional arguments to perform fuzzy matching in order to catch possible typos (`taxon("Boops bops"; strict=false)`), to perform a lowercase search (useful when alphanumeric codes are part of the taxon name, like for some viruses), and to restrict the search to a specific taxonomic rank.
 The `taxon` function also accepts a `preferscientificname` keyword, to prevent matching vernacular names; the use of this keyword ought to be informed by knowledge about how the data were entered.